 Yes!
 Caltrans is committed to building the FRP wildlife overpass and has secured funding to support the design and planning elements of this research project.
-The result will be an efficient continuation of the final design, resulting in Caltrans putting the US97 FRP overpass crossing out for competitive bid for its eventual construction.
+Thus, instead of a theoretical design, the WTI Team is working more closely with Caltrans staff and the manufacturer of the FRP structure to assure the FRP design will meet state standards and other requirements.
+The result will be an efficient continuation of the final design, resulting in Caltrans putting the US97 FRP overpass crossing out for a competitive bid for its eventual construction.

-I TRANSPORTATION POOLED FUND PROGRAM QUARTERLY PROGRESS REPORT
+I TRANSPORTATION POOLED FUND PROGRAM QUARTERLY PROGRESS REPORT ead Agency (FHWA or State DOT): Nevada DOT